buy-contest-form

 The Competition Bureau has significant powers to investigate potential violations of the Competition Act.
 These include the ability to obtain court orders to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath or require companies and individuals to produce documents or responses to written information requests.

-CIVIL MATTERS & CRIMINAL OFFENCES
+CIVIL MATTERS AND CRIMINAL OFFENCES

 The Commissioner of Competition has the power to investigate and refer criminal matters under the Competition Act to the Director of Public Prosecutions (DPP) for prosecution.